jandelgado/jled/README.md

 The DAC of the ESP8266 operates with 10 bits, every value JLed writes out gets automatically scaled to 10 bits, since JLed internally only uses 8 bits.
-The scaling methods makes sure that min/max relationships are preserved, i.e. 0 is mapped to 0 and 255 is mapped to 1023.
-When using a user defined brightness function on the ESP8266, 8 bit values must be returned, all scaling is done by JLed transparently for the application, yielding platform independent code.
+The scaling methods make sure that min/max relationships are preserved, i.e. 0 is mapped to 0 and 255 is mapped to 1023.
+When using a user-defined brightness function on the ESP8266, 8-bit values must be returned, all scaling is done by JLed transparently for the application, yielding platform-independent code.

 ### ESP32